loopandlearn/LoopFollow/readme.md

 ### To begin building, copy/paste this code into terminal and hit enter.

-`/bin/bash -c "$curl( -fsSL https://raw.githubusercontent.com/jonfawcett/LoopFollow/Main/BuildLoopFollow.sh)"`
+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/jonfawcett/LoopFollow/Main/BuildLoopFollow.sh)"`

 Using so many different apps as a parent or caregiver of a T1D can be very cumbersome.
 Add in the extra details from Looping and it can be a challenge flipping back and forth between apps.
 Each app has different strengths and weaknesses.